 Leave Without Pay Impact on Long Service Leave

-For RMIT Australia there are no absences which impact accrual of Long Service Leave or shift the employee’s Long Service Leave service date.
+For RMIT Australia there are no absences which impact the employee’s Long Service Leave service date.
+There are a handful of absences however which will either stop the accrual immediately or after 52wks.
+Please refer to the Time Blueprint Configuration Worksheet ‘Config_Absences’ tab for details.

 Public Holidays